teachop/xcore_neopixel_leds/README.md

 The task communication uses "streaming channels" - their high performance is important in this application (see the wiki).

 In the example, 4 sets of paired tasks execute in parallel, each pair driving its own NeoPixel strip pattern.
-While this is likely not the best approach (4 bit wide port?) it is easy and tests multi-tasking on the XCore chip.
+While this is likely not the only or best approach (4 bit wide port?) it is easy and tests multi-tasking on the XCore chip.

 Note that the driver tasks use extra test output pins for timing measurements.
 These were used to evaluate channels vs. streaming channels vs. interfaces for performance.
 The test outputs can be eliminated if desired.